 History of the University of Münster

-Fürstenberg monument in front of the Historical Seminary building on Domplatz
+Fürstenberg monument in front of the Department of History building on Domplatz

-Fürstenberg monument in front of the Historical Seminary building on Domplatz
+Fürstenberg monument in front of the Department of History building on Domplatz

 © Uni MS - Julia Harth

-The university’s history reaches back 250 years.
+The University’s history stretches back 250 years.
 The idea of establishing a university in Münster was first put forward in the 15th century.
-However, it wasn’t until the 17th century that concrete plans were presented, and those plans could not be realised for financial reasons and the effects of the Thirty Years’ War.
+However, it wasn’t until the 17th century that concrete plans were presented, but those plans could not be realised for financial reasons and the effects of the Thirty Years’ War.
 A further attempt was made at setting up a university in the 18th century – and this, finally, bore fruit.
-Franz von Fürstenberg, Minister to Prince-Bishop Maximilian Friedrich von Königsegg-Rothenfels, succeeded in founding the university.
+Franz von Fürstenberg, Minister to Prince-Bishop Maximilian Friedrich von Königsegg-Rothenfels, succeeded in founding the University.
 Teaching activities began in 1773 and (provisional) inauguration followed in 1780.

 However, the first University of Münster was not destined to have a long life.
 Münster came under Prussian rule in 1803, and was annexed a few years later by the French and the Duchy of Berg, only to be returned to Prussian control in 1813.
 The Prussian government decided that the western provinces only needed one university, and Bonn was awarded that honour in 1818.
 The universities of Cologne and Paderborn were dissolved in that same year, and Münster was downgraded to an “academic institution”.

-However, efforts to reopen the university began immediately.
+However, efforts to reopen the University began immediately.
 It wasn’t long before some partial successes could be reported.
 In 1832, the Faculty of Theology was granted the right to award doctoral and post-doctoral degrees.
 In 1843, the academic institution was renamed a “royal academy”.
-A year later, the Faculty of Philosophy was also granted the right to award doctoral degrees, however this did not apply for the Natural Sciences.
+A year later, the Faculty of Philosophy was also granted the right to award doctoral degrees, however this did not apply to the natural sciences.
 In 1880, a new main building was constructed for the academy on Domplatz.
-Other university buildings – including ones for the faculties of Chemistry, Botany and Physics – followed before the century’s end, powerfully illustrating the rise of the Natural Sciences.
+Other university buildings – including ones for the faculties of chemistry, botany and physics – followed before the turn of the century, powerfully illustrating the rise of the natural sciences.

-Cabinet decree on the elevation of the academy to university status by Kaiser Wilhelm II of 1 July 1902
+Cabinet decree on the elevation of the academy to university status by Emperor Wilhelm II of 1 July 1902

-Cabinet decree on the elevation of the academy to university status by Kaiser Wilhelm II of 1 July 1902
+Cabinet decree on the elevation of the academy to university status by Emperor Wilhelm II of 1 July 1902

 © Universitätsarchiv Münster